aawerner/PUI2018_aaw329/HW11_aaw329/README.md

 ## Assignment 1

-Using the specified MTA data from 2010 to 2014, perform an analysis to find outliers, trends, and build and evalutate decision tree models.
+Using the specified MTA data from 2010 to 2014, perform an analysis to find outliers, trends, and build and evaluate decision tree models.

 ## Assignment 2